farazsth98/farazsth98.github.io/_posts/2019-10-11-picoctf-2019-ghostdiary.markdown

     a[0] = (unsigned long long) &arbitrary_pointer;

     fprintf(stderr, "And now, the free list has [ %p %p ].\n\n", a, &arbitrary_pointer);
-    fprintf(stderr, "Two more mallocs, and the second malloc gives us a chunk right on top of arbitrary_pointer\n");
+    fprintf(stderr, "Two more mallocs, and the second malloc gives us a chunk right on top of arbitrary_pointer\n\n");

     malloc(8);
     our_pointer = malloc(8);